 The famous Baron Munchausen dumps two dimwits in the African jungle.
 A rescue team mistakes one of them for the missing Baron, and returns them to the US, where they're greeted as heroes. ...
 See full summary »

-William A. Wellman
+William A. Seiter

 The famous Baron Munchausen dumps two dimwits in the African jungle.
 A rescue team mistakes one of them for the missing Baron, and returns them to the US, where they're greeted as heroes.
 While giving a speech at a college, the "Baron" falls for a pretty girl, gets tangled up with a trio of nutty janitors and faces being exposed as a phony.
 Written by

 4 of 4 people found this review helpful.